 The Aspire 5's beefy bezels and dated chassis may not make a great initial impression.
-But under the hood, this Acer packs a proper 10th Gen quad-core Intel processor and a fast M.2 SSD, plus a 1080p IPS panel, all for a punchy circa-£500 price.
-Factor in 8GB of ram and a decent 48Wh battery and you have all the makings of a laptop with no major weak points.
+But under the hood, this Acer packs a serious punch with its 10th Gen Intel Core processor with a fast M.2 SSD, plus a 1080p IPS panel, and all for a reasonable price.
+Factor in 8GB of RAM and a decent 48Wh battery, you'll have a laptop you can count on.

 What's more, as tested this is the 14-inch Acer Aspire 5 A514-52-582Y model (15-inch models and variants running AMD processors are also available), so despite the mediocre screen to body ratio this remains a pretty portable device.

-Connectivity isn't bad, either, with USB Type-C and ethernet in the mix.
-There are certainly superficially better looking laptops for the money, laptops with more immediate kerb and coffee table appeal (head to our general best laptops ranking for more of those).
-But the Acer Aspire 5 presents a pretty strong overall package, on paper.
-Time to find out if it delivers in practice.
+Connectivity isn't bad either, with USB Type-C and ethernet in the mix.
+It covers most bases.
+There are certainly better-looking laptops at this price (head to our general best laptops ranking for more of those).
+But despite that, the Acer Aspire 5 presents a pretty strong overall package.
+Read on to find out more.

 Acer Aspire 5 review: Design and build